smashing-team/smashing.tools/CONTRIBUTING.md

 ## Introduction

-Welcome to the smashing.tools!
-We're excited that you're interested in contributing.
-This document is intended to guide you through the contribution process and explain our code of conduct.
-Whether you're fixing a bug, adding a feature, or improving documentation, your contributions are highly appreciated!
+Welcome to Smashing.tools!
+For an overview and technical insights of our project, please refer to the README file accessible from the GitHub page.
+We eagerly await your contributions and wish you great success.

 ## Getting Started

 ### Prerequisites

+Before you begin, ensure you have the following installed:
 - Node [v18.0.0](https://nodejs.org/en/download/)
 - Pnpm [v8.12.0](https://pnpm.io/installation)
 - [Git](https://git-scm.com/downloads)

-Before you begin, ensure you have the following installed:

 ### Installation